ebrandi/FDD-book/content/chapters/part1/chapter-04.md

 A few patterns trip people up when they first juggle scope, storage duration, and linkage:

-* **Using file-private helpers from another file.** If you see “undefined reference” at link time for a helper you thought was global, check for a `static` on its definition.
-If it’s truly meant to be shared, move the prototype to a header and remove `static` from the definition.
+* **Using file-private helpers from another file.** If you see "undefined reference" at link time for a helper you thought was global, check for a `static` on its definition.
+If it's truly meant to be shared, move the prototype to a header and remove `static` from the definition.
 If not, keep it private and call it indirectly via a registered interface (like sysctl or an ops table).
 * **Accidentally exporting private state.** A bare `int myflag;` at file scope has external linkage.
 If you intended it to be file-local, write `static int myflag;`.
 This one keyword prevents cross-file name collisions and unintended writes.
-* **Leaning on globals instead of passing arguments.** If two unrelated call paths tweak the same global, you’ve invited heisenbugs.
+* **Leaning on globals instead of passing arguments.** If two unrelated call paths tweak the same global, you've invited heisenbugs.
 Prefer locals and function parameters, or encapsulate shared state in a per-device struct referenced through `softc`.
 * **Beginners often confuse** `static` in file scope (**linkage control**) with `static` inside a function (**storage duration control**).
 In file scope, static hides a symbol from other files (linkage control).
 Inside a function, static makes a variable keep its value between calls (storage duration control).

 ### Wrapping up

 You now understand **scope**, **storage duration**, and **linkage**, the three pillars that define where a variable can be used, how long it exists, and who can access it.
 These concepts form the foundation for managing state in any C program, and they are especially critical in FreeBSD drivers, where per-call locals, file-private helpers, and global kernel state must coexist without interfering with one another.

-Next, we’ll see what happens when you pass those variables into a function.
-In C, function parameters are copies of the original values, so changes inside the function won’t affect the originals unless you pass their addresses.
+Next, we'll see what happens when you pass those variables into a function.
+In C, function parameters are copies of the original values, so changes inside the function won't affect the originals unless you pass their addresses.
 Understanding this behaviour is key to writing driver code that updates state intentionally, avoids subtle bugs, and communicates data effectively between functions.

-## Parameters Are Copies
+### Parameters Are Copies

-When you call a function in C, the values you pass to it are **copied** into the function’s parameters.
+When you call a function in C, the values you pass to it are **copied** into the function's parameters.
 The function then works with those copies, not the originals.
-This is known as **call by value**, and it means that any changes made to the parameter inside the function are lost when the function returns; the caller’s variables remain untouched.
+This is known as **call by value**, and it means that any changes made to the parameter inside the function are lost when the function returns; the caller's variables remain untouched.

-This is different from some other programming languages that use “pass by reference” by default, where a function can directly modify a caller’s variable without special syntax.
+This is different from some other programming languages that use "pass by reference" by default, where a function can directly modify a caller's variable without special syntax.
 In C, if you want a function to modify something outside its own scope, you must give it the **address** of that thing.
-That’s done using **pointers**, which we’ll explore in depth in the next section.
+That's done using **pointers**, which we'll explore in depth in the next section.

 Understanding this behaviour is critical in FreeBSD driver development.
-Many driver functions perform setup work, check for conditions, or calculate values without touching the caller’s variables unless they are explicitly passed a pointer.
+Many driver functions perform setup work, check for conditions, or calculate values without touching the caller's variables unless they are explicitly passed a pointer.
 This design helps maintain isolation between different parts of the kernel, reducing the risk of unintended side effects.

 ### A Simple Example: Modifying a Copy

-To see this in action, we’ll write a short program that passes an integer to a function.
-Inside the function, we’ll try to change it.
+To see this in action, we'll write a short program that passes an integer to a function.
+Inside the function, we'll try to change it.
 If C worked the way many beginners expect, this would update the original value.
-But because parameters in C are **copies**, the change will only affect the function’s local version, leaving the original untouched.
+But because parameters in C are **copies**, the change will only affect the function's local version, leaving the original untouched.

 ```c
 #include <stdio.h>